-Visual improvements: New ENB render settings for better lighting and effects, HD textures (4k-2k), high-poly 3D models, better weather system.
+Visual improvements: Better lighting and effects, HD textures (4k-2k), high-poly 3D models, better weather system.

 Performance: Better memory handling, texture optimizations (Details: LINK), recommendations for different system specs.

 Added content: New lands, dungeons, buildings, races, characters and quests.
-Strictly *lore-friendly and true to the style and vision of the game.
+Lore-friendly and true to the style and vision of the game.

-Stability: Error fixes and extensive testing has been a major part of the creation process.
-Every single mod has been thoroughly tested for stability, fps-impact, script errors and conflicts with other mods.
-Stability and compatibility has the highest priority in every part of this project, without exception.
+Stability: Error fixes and mod compatibility patches.
+Every mod has been tested for stability, fps-impact, script errors and conflicts with other mods.

-The modding community for Skyrim is huge, and it's a very time consuming process to figure out which mods to use together, and how make a compatible setup which is both lore-friendly 100% stable.
-This guide narrows several months of researching and downloading down to a few hours.
-Everything made as step-by-step instructions for people without any modding experience.
-The render settings (the SSEBP-ENB settings) have been fine-tuned to work without any other lighting or effect mods.
-This gives it an edge compared to most other ENB settings with regards to performance, while still providing the same gorgeous visuals as any "heavy" ENB preset. *See screenshots below.
+The modding community for Skyrim is huge, and it's a very time consuming process to figure out which mods to use together, and how to make a compatible setup which is both lore-friendly and stable.
+This guide took several months of researching and testing.
+The new graphical settings (the SSEBP-ENB) have been fine-tuned to work without other lighting mods.
+This gives it a performance edge compared to most other ENB's, while no quality was sacrifised.

 The Skyrim SE Beautification Project will give Skyrim the proper make-over that the Special Edition should have done.
-The game will get a 2018/2019 total make-over, and it will run smooth and more stable at the same time.
+The game will get look like a 2021 release, and it will run more stable at the same time.